gefgu/odinbook-backend/README.md

     - **GET**: Return post#postId data.
     - **PUT**: Edit post if authenticated user is author.
     - **DELETE**: Delete post if authenticated user is author.
+  - `/posts/:postId/like`
+    - **PUT**: Toggle status of like for user.
+If user is in list of likes, then it removes the user from it.
+If the user isn't in the list of likes, then it is added.
   - `/posts/:postId/comment`
     - **GET**: Return post#postId comments.
     - **POST**: Create new comment with authenticated user as author.